BENNIE047/WordHunt-X/README.md

 ## 🎯 What It Does

-WORDFINDER is a blazing-fast bash utility that searches for words across your entire filesystem.
+WordHunt-X is a blazing-fast bash utility that searches for words across your entire filesystem.
 Powered by parallel processing and intelligent file filtering, it delivers results up to **4x faster** than traditional grep searches.

 Perfect for developers, system administrators, security researchers, and anyone who needs to locate text across large directory structures.